PHSI-supplements/labs/01.pokerlab/README.md

 This lab is designed to help students get started (or re-familiarize themselves) with C programming.
-We used to start with a lab that has a quine, ill-defined stack behavior, and a linked list, but within a semester of me teaching the course, I added "Homework 0" for a shallower learning curve.
+We used to start with a lab that has a quine, a problem with ill-defined stack behavior, and a linked list, but within a semester of me teaching the course, I added "Homework 0" for a shallower learning curve.
 "Homework 0" evolved into PokerLab.

-Students will see code that has some of C's quirks: integers as booleans, strings as arrays, arrays as pointers, explicitly allocating memory, `printf` control strings -- all sorts of C goodness.
+Students will see code that has some of C's quirks: integers as booleans, strings as arrays, arrays as pointers, explicitly allocating memory, `printf` format strings -- all sorts of C goodness.
 They'll then apply what they learned (and learn from mistakes) by finishing the program's implementation.

 There is no autograder for this lab -- I wrote this assignment to have an